inception-project/inception-project.github.io/_use-case-gallery/external-recommender/index.md

 example-project: Recommendation+and+Active+Learning+Example+Project_2018-07-05_1103.zip
 ---

-This project is an example for using external recommender in INCEpTION to annotate named entities and part-of-speech tags.
-Recommender in INCEpTION provide interactive annotation support by suggesting potential labels.
-A special kind of recommenders are external ones.
+This example provides a ready-to-use project show-casing the use of an *External Recommender* in INCEpTION for annotating named entities and part-of-speech tags.
+Recommenders provide interactive annotation support by suggesting potential labels.

 External recommenders are web services that expose a machine learning classifier over a HTTP web service.
 They can predict annotations for given documents and optionally be trained on new data.
-In contrast to internal recommender, i.e. recommender that are built into the INCEpTION executable, external recommender allow to e.g. integrate recommenders written in a different programming language or to use an already pre-trained model.
+The external recommender support in INCEpTION allows to e.g. integrate custom classifiers written in a different programming language or to use an already pre-trained model.

-In order to implement a proper external recommender by onself, certain HTTP endpoints need to be implemented.
- The protocol itself is documented in the [INCEpTION Developer Guide](https://zoidberg.ukp.informatik.tu-darmstadt.de/jenkins/job/INCEpTION%20(GitHub)%20(master)/de.tudarmstadt.ukp.inception.app$inception-app-webapp/doclinks/3/#_external_recommender_api_overview).
+The protocol used by INCEpTION to communitcate with an external recommender is documented in the [INCEpTION Developer Guide](https://zoidberg.ukp.informatik.tu-darmstadt.de/jenkins/job/INCEpTION%20(GitHub)%20(master)/de.tudarmstadt.ukp.inception.app$inception-app-webapp/doclinks/3/#_external_recommender_api_overview).

-When getting started with external recommender, it might be easier to use an existing implementation.
-Right now, there are two external recommender implemented which serve as an example.
+To get started with external recommenders, we provide several external recommender implementations that can serve as examples and as a basis for custom implementations.
 They are described in the following.
-The links to the Github repositories contain documentation installation guides. :
+The links to the GitHub repositories contain documentation installation guides:

 ## DKPro TC external recommender

 [DKPro TC](https://dkpro.github.io/dkpro-tc/) is an UIMA-based text classification Java framework built on top of DKPro Core and DKPro Lab.
-It is intended to facilitate supervised machine learning experiments with any kind of textual data.
-It supports predicting and training for token and span annotations.
+It facilitates supervised machine learning experiments with any kind of textual data.
+It supports predicting and training for sequence classification tasks (e.g. part-of-speech tagging, named entity recognition, etc.)

-The recommender itself is available on [Github](https://github.com/inception-project/external-recommender-dkpro-tc).
+The DKPro TC recommender is available on [Github](https://github.com/inception-project/external-recommender-dkpro-tc).

 ## spaCy external recommender